JaydenMeekoly/NutriFind/README.md

 ### 7. Multilingual Support

-- Available in English, isiZulu, and Afrikaans.
+- Available in English, isiZulu, and Afrikaans. (maybe)
 - Language can be switched dynamically using `strings.xml`.

 ### 8. Settings Interface